Plant Family: Willow, Salicaceae

 Wetland Indicator Status: FAC

 Eastern Cottonwood is well known for its seeds which ride the air on fluffy, cotton-like hairs.
-For this reason the cottonwood is often a hated tree because the cotton clogs window screens and air filters.
-If there are enough cottonwoods in an area the cotton can look like a blanket of snow, or accumulate in drifts on a breezy day.
+For this reason, the cottonwood is often a hated tree because the cotton clogs window screens and air filters.
+If there are enough cottonwoods in an area, the cotton can look like a blanket of snow, or accumulate in drifts on a breezy day.
 This is the way cottonwoods transport their seeds to new areas.
-If half the seeds of cottonwood trees took root and became mature there would be no place to walk on earth.
-These trees produce millions seeds each annually.
+If half the seeds of cottonwood trees took root and became mature, there would be no place to walk on earth.
+These trees produce millions of seeds annually.
 The seeds of some Populus spp. are 4 million to the pound!

 The Eastern Cottonwood is perhaps our fastest growing native tree in the Midwest.
 They can exceed heights of 110 feet and diameters of 9 feet.
-Three to four foot diameter cottonwoods are not uncommon, and are not usually that old.
+Three to four-foot diameter cottonwoods are not uncommon and are not usually that old.
 A cottonwood my grandparents cut down was three feet in diameter and less than 50 years old.
-They are often the tallest trees grown near rivers and lakes and are the preferred nesting sites of bald eagles where white pines are absent.
-I know of three bald eagle nests within five miles of my house and all are in Eastern Cottonwoods.
+They are often the tallest trees growing near rivers and lakes and are the preferred nesting sites of bald eagles where white pines are absent.
+I know of three bald eagle nests within five miles of my house, and all are in Eastern Cottonwoods.

 Wisconsin Champion Trees